juliec216/naval-digital-twin/README.md

 # naval-digital-twin

-Naval Ravikant has become a kind of compass for a generation of builders.
-His writing on wealth, happiness, and clear thinking is passed around like scripture in tech and investing circles — a few hundred sentences that have rewired how a lot of people approach their careers, money, and minds.

 Have you ever wished you had a mentor on call?
 Someone you could text at 11pm when you're stuck on a career decision, or at 7am when you can't shake the anxiety of too many things you want to do at once?
-Someone who'd answer in plain words, with no jargon, no hedging — just the thinking framework, then it's up to you?

 That's what this is.